Aerobota/re_indirect_search/README.md

 ###Usage

 #### Batch Learning
 due to pickle issues this has to be done everytime.
-TODO: Fix path issues
+TODO: Fix pickle/path issues
 -	Create a backup of the GMM model

 		rosrun re_indirect_serach learn.py clean